 The word “transgender” – or trans – is an umbrella term for people whose gender identity is different from the sex assigned to us at birth.
 Although the word “transgender” and our modern definition of it only came into use in the late 20th century, people who would fit under this definition have existed in every culture throughout recorded history.

-What does it mean to be transgender?
+What does it mean to be trans?

-What challenges do transgender people face?
+What challenges do trans people face?

 While trans people are increasingly visible in both popular culture and in daily life, we still face severe discrimination, stigma and systemic inequality.
 Some of the specific issues facing the trans community are: